 Once the automated email sequence has ended, and once your audience has made a purchase, there’s no reason it has to stop there.
 This is where you might Up-sell.
 At some point during your process of sending out newsletters and updates, there will become secondary opportunities for you to offer the next higher priced product to your customer.

-Or, perhaps there’s an opportunity to cross sell.
-It’s possible that in your automated emails, you’ll be able to add value to their process by offering complimentary products.
-For instance, I’ve got courses on branding, photography, and Pinterest.
+Or, perhaps there’s an opportunity to cross-sell.
+It’s possible that in your automated emails, you’ll be able to add value to their process by offering complementary products.
+For instance, I’ve got courses in branding, photography, and Pinterest.
 They are all different, but one can go with the other for the right person.

 Create a landing and sales page for everything you offer